-Boerma earned his Master of Music degree in music education from the University of Michigan, where he also studied composition with William Bolcom.
-He received his Bachelor of Music degree in music education from Western Michigan University, where he also studied composition with Ramon Zupko.
-He is presently working toward his Doctor of Musical Arts degree in wind conducting at Michigan State University, having studied with John Whitwell.
+Dr. Boerma earned his Doctor of Musical Arts degree in wind conducting at Michigan State University and his Master of Music degree in music education at the University of Michigan, where he also studied composition with Pulitzer-Prize winning composer William Bolcom.
+He received his Bachelor of Music degree in music education at Western Michigan University, where he also studied composition with Ramon Zupko.
 Boerma has also studied composition with Anthony Iannaccone at Eastern Michigan University.

-An active composer, Boerma’s concert band works have been performed by many outstanding ensembles, including the Dallas Wind Symphony, the University of North Texas Wind Symphony, the Tokyo Kosei Wind Orchestra, the University of Illinois Wind Symphony, the University of Michigan Concert Band, the Interlochen Arts Camp High School Symphonic Band and the BOA Honor Band of America, to name just a few.
-His works have been heard in such venues as Carnegie Hall, Hill Auditorium, the Myerson Symphony Center, the Krannert Center for the Performing Arts and at the Chicago Midwest International Band and Orchestra Clinic.
-One of Boerma’s works appears in Volume 6 of the popular series, Teaching Music Through Performance in Band.
+An active composer, Boerma’s concert band works have been performed by many outstanding ensembles, including “The President’s Own” Marine Band, the Dallas Wind Symphony, the University of North Texas Wind Symphony, the Tokyo Kosei Wind Orchestra, the University of Illinois Wind Symphony, the University of Michigan Symphony and Concert Bands, the Interlochen Arts Camp High School Symphonic Band, and the BOA Honor Band of America, to name just a few.
+His music has been heard in such venues as Carnegie Hall, Hill Auditorium, the Myerson Symphony Center, the Krannert Center for the Performing Arts, and at the Chicago Midwest International Band and Orchestra Clinic.
+Boerma’s works have been featured in the popular GIA series, Teaching Music through Performance in Band.
 He is commissioned each year by high school, university and community bands to write new works for the repertoire.

-Professor Boerma has been active as a band/orchestra conductor, adjudicator, and clinician and has given composing, arranging, adjudicating and educational clinics at the Michigan Music Conference in Ann Arbor and Grand Rapids, Michigan, as well as at the BOA Summer Symposium in Normal, Illinois.
-He has conducted the Detroit Chamber Winds Brass Holiday Concerts, and he served for several years as conductor of one of the Blue Lake Fine Arts Camp High School Bands in Twin Lake, Michigan.
-Boerma actively serves as a guest conductor for many honor bands and community bands each year.
+Boerma is active as a band/orchestra conductor, adjudicator, and clinician.
+He serves as a guest conductor for several honor bands and community bands throughout the nation each year, including the Music For All Summer Symposium Concert Band, the Michigan Youth Arts Festival State High School Honor Band, and the Michigan All-State Middle School Band.
+Boerma has given composing, arranging, adjudicating and educational clinics at the Michigan Music Conference in Ann Arbor and Grand Rapids, Michigan, the CBDNA North Central Division Conference in Omaha, Nebraska, and the BOA Summer Symposium in Normal, Illinois.
+He conducts the Detroit Chamber Winds Brass holiday and summer DSO Concerts, and he served for several years as conductor of one of the Blue Lake Fine Arts Camp High School Bands in Twin Lake, Michigan.

 Works for Winds